 PhD in Public Policy

-Shiqin (Shirley) is a PhD student in Public Policy in the School of Public Policy and Urban Affairs, with a concentration in Urban and Regional Studies.
+Shiqin (Shirley) has a PhD in Public Policy with a concentration in Urban and Regional Studies.
 Her primary research interests focus on regional economic analysis, creative economy, entrepreneurship development, and economic mobility.
-Her current research examines the spatial pattern of entrepreneurship activities and the effects of urban and regional factors on new firm formation in the U.S. Micropolitan and Metropolitan Statistical Areas.
+In the future study, she will dedicate her research to helping communities make better decisions to stimulate economic development and improve economic opportunities and mobilities in cities.

 Related Schools & Departments